 La Cimbali started to produce coffee machines in 1930, developing the only one vertical boiler where the heating system was a coal heating or a wood one.
 In the 1950s, it started to produce a lever machine and the latter was powered by electricity.

 In 1955 It then patented a new hydraulic group in place of the manual pressure that the barista was making with the lever machine.
-This new system allows to reach automatically the 9 bars of pressure that we all know and still utilize in these years.
+This new system allows to reach automatically the 9 bars of pressure that we all know and still utilize in these years with a good consistency.

 So today, I’m writing about the Italian commercial espresso machine La Cimbali M100 that was made to celebrate the 100th Anniversary of the company